-There is a wide variety of timer switches to select.
-You don't need to spend a lot to get a decent switch.
-I knew for sure that I wanted a digital switch, rather than a mechanical or spring-loaded one.
+There is a wide variety of countdown timers for bathroom fan switches to select.
+You don't need to spend a lot to get a decent one for better air quality.
+I knew for sure that I wanted a digital, rather than a mechanical or spring-loaded one.

-I also have a larger project in progress replacing switches in the rest of our home using the Lutron Caseta wireless dimmers.
-While I didn't see it necessary to automate the switches in the "toilet room," I did choose to stay with the Lutron brand.
+I also have a larger project in progress, replacing switches in the rest of our home using the Lutron Caseta wireless dimmers.
+While I didn't see it necessary to automate the "toilet room controls," I did choose to stay with the Lutron brand.

 The Lutron Countdown Timer Switch

-I opted for the more expensive one, as I knew that having a neutral wire was not going to be a problem for me.
+I opted for the more expensive one, as I knew that having a neutral wire would not be a problem for me.
 We recently built our new home, using current electrical code standards.

 From what I read about the lesser expensive version of the countdown timer switch, it had a minimum requirement for the fan load to be 0.3 Amps or 40 Watts.
 Since we have a newer home with energy efficiency built-in, I didn't want to risk this being a problem.